- What happened to "dorms"?

 In accordance with applicable federal, state and local disability laws, The University of Tampa will make every effort to provide reasonable housing accommodations for students who have a qualifying disability.
 Any student needing accommodations related to University housing or meal plan options should contact the associate director of Academic Excellence Programs in Student Disability Services to request appropriate accommodations and provide supporting documentation.
 Student Disability Services and Residence Life work collaboratively in order to provide appropriate housing accommodations for eligible students living on-campus.

-Accommodation requests and documentation should be submitted by the housing application deadlines (NEW Fall students – May 1, NEW Spring students – Oct.
+Accommodation requests and documentation should be submitted by the deadlines (NEW Fall students – May 1, NEW Spring students – Oct.
 1, CONTINUING students – Feb.1); requests submitted after posted deadlines will still be considered but will be subject to space availability.
 Student Disability Services will notify Residence Life regarding students who are approved for accommodations.
 Assignments will be made directly by Residence Life based on the approved accommodations.

 If reasonable accommodations cannot immediately be satisfied due to capacity/facility design/availability/etc., the student’s request will be given priority over other housing requests.
 Each student’s request will be reviewed on an individual basis and may require a meeting with the associate director of Academic Excellence Programs in Student Disability Services.